SETDA: About Us

 - Taking action on important issues facing public education

-Per the SETDA By-Laws (ratified 6/23/2013), the SETDA budget is approved annually by the Board of Directors and ratified by the membership.
+Per the SETDA By-Laws (ratified 11/7/2023), the SETDA budget is approved annually by the Board of Directors.
 SETDA revenues come from a combination of state membership dues, annual and event sponsorships, and government and private contracts and grants.
-Incorporated in Virginia, more detailed financial information about SETDA can be found in our annual filings with the IRS:
+Incorporated in Virginia, more detailed financial information about SETDA can be found in our annual filings.
+To access those documents, email Tera Daniels.